 With all of these activities on the go, we accumulate quite a bit of equipment.
 But when it’s not in use, we don’t want to have it collecting dust, we want you to be able to practice your new skills.
-We will soon be launching out tool library in partnership with various partners.
+We will soon be launching our tool library with various partners.

 Valuing Food Incubator